 In conjunction with Gerhardt’s work, there is an amounting base of evidence showing that through psychotherapy and in particular, via the therapist showing us empathic love, compassion, emotional presence and acceptance, we can go a long way in healing from our past suffering, old wounds and traumas.
 Increasingly, neuroscience is speaking of ‘the shaping physiological force of love, finding that ‘attachment relationships’ and ‘limbic resonance with significant others shape the neural core of the self’ (Lewis, Amin and Lannon, 2001; Seil 1999, cited in Firman & Gila, 2010, p.
 2).

-Psychotherapy is often mistakenly seen as a place whereby we get ‘analysed’ or ‘fixed’.
+Psychotherapy is often mistakenly seen as a place whereby we get ‘analysed’.
 In my personal and professional experience, psychotherapy is primarily about building a healthy relationship with self and others.
-It is important we choose a therapist who is able to love us unconditionally.
-The therapist must also be able to work at depth not only attached to certain techniques or models aimed at changing thoughts and behaviours.
+It is important though that we choose a therapist who is able to love us unconditionally.
+The therapist must also be able to work at depth not only attached to certain techniques or models aimed at changing behaviours.

 Alongside psychotherapy, Graham suggests that we also need to hang out with other healthy brains.
 For example: self-help groups, yoga or meditation classes, personal growth workshops and at expressive arts, dance and movement classes.

 This research is important because it shows us that through psychotherapy